 Where to stay in Lanai

-If you want to stay in Lanai, you’re going to need to pull out your wallets because The Four Seasons Lanai and Sensei Lanai, a Four Seasons Resort, are the main places to say if you don’t have a Four Seasons budget, no worries because you can find some vacation rental properties.
+If you want to stay in Lanai, The Four Seasons Lanai and Sensei Lanai, a Four Seasons Resort, are the main places to stay.

 Things to Do in Lanai